He grabbed two cups from the cupboard, without really thinking about it.

 No one really liked that girl, she was tiresome and boring and bossy and …

-Trying to fathom dedication to one's sibling as strong as to lie down and take the beating of the millennium couldn't even begin to be grasped in the British girl's mind.
-And when that girl had woken up, she wasn't mad (Julie should know, she would have felt it) she was only scared and confused.
+Trying to fathom dedication to one's sibling as strong as to lie down and take the beating of the millennium couldn't even begin to be grasped in the girl's mind.
+And when that stupid girl had woken up, she wasn't mad (Julie should know, she would have felt it) she was only scared and confused.
 When that girl got her voice back, she would not stop asking about her sister and her mother.

 Loone stood in awed disgust about the total lack of self-preservation this girl had.
 Didn't she realize she had almost died?